JoviMetzger/42Project-MiniRT/README.md

 - Your number input *(excluding rgb)* need to take decimal numbers.
 - Thats why we normalize our vectors.
 - The normalization process ensures that the vectors have a consistent scale or magnitude, <br>
-&nbsp;&nbsp;which can be important in certain operations such as distance calculations, clustering, or classification.
+which can be important in certain operations such as distance calculations, clustering, or classification.
 - So normalize every vector, either in the beginning *(while parsing)* <br>
-&nbsp;&nbsp;or every vector you entcounter durring your calculations.
+or every vector you entcounter durring your calculations.

 </details>